-Being able to use insulin effectively is vital for health.
-However, those with type 2 diabetes are less sensitive (more resistant) to the effects of insulin in the body.
+The body's ability to use insulin effectively is vital for health.
+However, in people with type 2 diabetes, the body is less sensitive to the effects of insulin and, therefore, less responsive to this hormone.

-- raised levels of adiponectin (protein that regulates blood sugar)
+- raised levels of adiponectin, a protein that regulates blood sugar

-Inflammation is believed to play a role in the development of type 1 and type 2 diabetes, and other chronic diseases.
+Inflammation plays a role in the development of types 1 and 2 diabetes and other chronic diseases.

-Some 2015 research, suggests that the anti-inflammatory properties of CBD can treat the inflammation contributing to diabetes, and associated complications.
+Some 2015 research suggests that the anti-inflammatory properties of CBD can treat the inflammation that contributes to diabetes and some of its associated complications.

 Protection against retinopathy

-The results of some research carried out on animals suggests that 1 to 4 weeks of CBD treatment provided 'significant protection' from diabetic retinopathy.
+The results of research on animals suggest that 1 to 4 weeks of CBD treatment can provide significant protection from diabetic retinopathy.

-A 2015 study on people with neuropathic foot pain suggests that inhaling cannabis can provide relief from diabetic neuropathic pain for several hours.
-Researchers found that the higher the dose of THC administered, the greater the pain relief.
+The authors of a 2015 study involving people with neuropathic foot pain concluded that inhaling cannabis can provide several hours of relief from diabetic neuropathic pain.

 High blood sugar

-This can be an issue for those with diabetes as carbohydrates cause blood sugar to rise rapidly.
-Severely elevated blood sugar levels may result in a medical emergency.
+An increased appetite can be especially problematic for people with diabetes because carbohydrates cause a spike in blood sugar levels.
+Very high blood sugar levels might result in a medical emergency.